dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/airflow-and-dbt-cloud/2-setting-up-airflow-and-dbt-cloud.md

 You can initialize an Astronomer project in an empty local directory using a Docker container, and then run your project locally using the `start` command.

-1. Run the following commands to turn your directory into an Astronomer project and spin up the Docker container and start your local Airflow deployment:
+1. Run the following commands to initialize your project and start your local Airflow deployment:

     ```bash
     astrocloud dev init